mono/monodevelop/README.md

 	cd monodevelop
 	./configure.sh
-	make packs
+	make pack

-The files go under pack/...
+The pack file goes under pack/...

-The build process builds several versions of the addin for specific different versions of MonoDevelop.
-MonoDevelop APIs can change a bit and are not binary compatible.
-We try to keep up with (a) the latest version available as an Ubuntu package (b) the latest version available in the 'Stable' channel on Windows and Mac (c) the latest version available in the 'Beta' channel on Windows and Mac

-When developing generally use (c)

-The build is performed against the MonoDevelop binaries we depend on in dependencies/... which have been copied from MonoDevelop installs.
+The build is performed against the installed MonoDevelop or Xamarin Studio on your machine.